 Set a time window and a brightness level — Halo F1 dims itself at night and brightens back up in the morning.
 Bedroom and home office friendly.

-English, Italian, Spanish, French, Dutch and German — the full interface adapts to the language you're most comfortable with.*
+English, Italian, Spanish, French, Dutch, German, Portugues, Norwegian, Polish — the full interface adapts to the language you're most comfortable with.*

-* News headlines are currently only available in English.
+* News headlines are currently only available in English, Norwegian language not fully supported yet*

 No soldering.
 No terminal.
 No technical experience needed.
 Three steps and you're done.

 Download the free case from MakerWorld and print it on any FDM printer.
-The two halves clip together with no screws and no glue, holding the board snugly in place.
+Plug the antenna into the back of the board, then fit it into the back of the case.
+The back and front halves of the case slide-in together with no screws and no glue, holding the board snugly in place.
 If you don't have a printer, any local print service or a friend with one will do.

-Plug your board into your computer via USB, open this page in Chrome or Edge, pick your board from the dropdown and click Install Halo F1.
+Plug your board into your computer via USB, open this page in Chrome or Edge, and visit the Flash Firmware section below.
+Click the big blue button that says Connect and follow the instructions.
 The firmware is written automatically in under a minute.
 No drivers, no software needed.
 If you want to update later, simply come back here and flash again.

 On first boot, Halo F1 creates a temporary Wi-Fi hotspot called Halo-F1.
 Connect to it from your phone or laptop — a simple page opens automatically where you enter your home Wi-Fi name and password.
 Done.
 It will remember your network forever.